 Breathe!
 Awake!
 Detox!
 Heal!
 Become who you were created to be.
 I’m shaking you now, and I am screaming, “Breathe!”

 Didn’t all the great ones retort with pitiful pleas?
 Awe, Ruth, a woman my mother named me after.
 Listen to her words.

 “At this, she bowed down with her face to the ground.
 She asked him, “Why have I found such favor in your eyes that you notice me–a foreigner?”
-Ruth 2:10.
+(Ruth 2:10).
 Notice her?
-The whole town had noticed her, including this wealthy land owner.
-Let’s look at few others and listen to their faithless voices.
+The whole town had noticed her, including this wealthy landowner.
+Let’s look at a few others and listen to their faithless voices.

 On day two of my hospital stay, a nurse came in and yanked my oxygen hose from my nose and said, “You don’t need this!”
 She was gruff and didn’t smile like the previous gal.
-She said we will be back to remove your catheter.
-Then afterward when I felt the urge to go on my own I rang my call light but was unable to make it several times until they finally brought a bedside commode and by the next day I was able to make it to the restroom.
+She said I’ll be back to remove your catheter.
+Then afterward when I felt the urge to go on my own, I rang my call light but was unable to make it several times until they finally brought a bedside commode, and by the next day, I was able to make it to the restroom.
 Sometimes our cheerleaders are rough and rigid.
-At times they may even seem cruel, but I assure you they may be just what the doctor ordered to get you alert and awake.
+At times they may even seem cruel, but I assure you they may be just what the doctor ordered to get us alert and awake.